-6. Council Tax
+8. Council Tax

 The Government has for a number of years determined district councils can increase their council tax by £5 a year or up to 2% whichever is the greatest before triggering a local referendum.
 This is the level of income the Government assess is available to the Council and the MTFP applies this increase annually.
 The Government assumes that the Council will increase its Council tax by these limits when setting its allocation of other funding streams.
-The latest proposals allow an increase of 2.99% before a referendum is triggered for 2023/24 (£5.54 for 2023/24).
+The allowance for 2023/24 was increased to 2.99% before a referendum is triggered and this is built into the model for 2024/25 and future years (£5.70 for 2024/25).

-7. New Homes Bonus (NHB)
+9. New Homes Bonus (NHB)

-Income retained in the General Fund to support revenue costs has been included in the annual budgets for a number of years but continuously reducing and currently £1.27 million.
-The scheme is supposedly ending in its current form with the annual amount reducing; this gives £1.27 million available in 2022/23 which is then estimated to fall to £0.4 million for 2023/24 and 2024/25 and then potentially not replaced so zero for 2025/26 onwards.
-There are still no guarantees about future years after 2023/24 or whether a replacement will be available.
+Income retained in the General Fund to support revenue costs has been included in the annual budgets for a number of years but has reduced significantly and is currently £0.4 million.
+The scheme is supposedly ending in its current form with the annual amount reducing; this gives £0.4 million available in 2023/24 which is then increasing to £0.6 million for 2024/25 and projected to be £0.6 million for 2025/26 and then potentially not replaced so zero for 2026/27 onwards.
+There are still no guarantees about future years after 2024/25 or whether a replacement will be available.

-A replacement for NHB was consulted on over two years ago with the Government wishing to sharpen the incentivising of housing growth in the most effective way, no announcement of a replacement scheme has been made so it is assumed the scheme will continue in its reduced form with just an annual sum paid based on one year's growth and then end.
-A provision of £0.4 million has been included for potential repurpose of the NHB funding stream.
+A replacement for NHB was consulted on over three years ago with the Government wishing to sharpen the incentivising of housing growth in the most effective way, no announcement of a replacement scheme has been made so it is assumed the scheme will continue in its reduced form with just an annual sum paid based on one year's growth and then end.
+A provision of £0.4 million had been included for potential repurpose of the NHB funding stream but this now seems unlikely.
 At the height of the scheme the Council was paid the annual growth sum for 6 years - in 2016/17 the Council received £3.848 million (the most received in any one year).
+A provision for smoothing of the funding changes is also incorporated into 2026/27.

-8. MTFP numbers
+10. MTFP numbers